brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 17 bht.md

 2. "He reminds the Ephesians how necessary it was that they should repent, since by nature they resembled lost and condemned men."
 3. "The mind holds the highest rank in the human constitution, is the seat of reason, presides over the will, and restrains sinful desires; so that our theologians of the Sorbonne are in the habit of calling her the Queen.
 But, Paul makes the mind to consist of nothing else than vanity."

+### Philip Schaff:
+1. "'Vanity' betokens 'a waste of the whole rational powers on worthless objects' (Alford).
+This is the characteristic of heathenism, even in its most refined forms."
+2. "'Mind' here is the same term used in Romans 7:23-25, and is applied to the spirit of man, mainly in its moral and intellectual aspects, the practical reason, the controlling will."
+3. "It is evident that the 'mind' is here regarded as depraved; that part of man's nature, which in its original constitution was noblest, has become the stronghold of his depravity."

 ### Archibald T. Robertson:
 1. "That ye no longer walk in vanity of their mind."
 2. "In emptiness of their intellect."